 This degree program is available to students who decide not to complete the Ph.D. degree and who meet certain requirements.
 Requirements and policies specific to the Ph.D. program do not apply to this degree program.
 In order to earn this degree, students must have been admitted to the EEB graduate Ph.D. program through the regular Tulane University admissions process.

-Students must petition the Graduate Studies Committee of EE Biology Department on an individual basis for exceptions to these procedures.
+Students must petition the Graduate Affairs Committee of EE Biology Department on an individual basis for exceptions to these procedures.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com